jddurand/perlbuildwindows/README.md

 # Perl build on Windows

-This is a CMake script that will compile Perl and all extensions on Windows using Microsoft Visual Studio `cl`.
+This is a CMake script that will compile Perl on Windows using Microsoft Visual Studio `cl`.
 A big package is finally created.

+_Everything_ is compiled from scratch.

+## Main changes with main stream packages

+* Win32::GUI is patched to work with latest freeimage
+* tiff is patched to compile with freeglut

 ## Current perl version and external projects